 It gets considerably more complex if you are suffering from multiple conditions.
 Initially I put together all the major events into a spreadsheet table.
 Going through the process certainly gave me a good grasp of my overall health and I have ended up a much better informed patient.
 This helps greatly when you need to take decisions about the course of future treatment.
 It helps clarify the most important issues.

 If you still find it difficult to work out how your health threads come together then draw a diagram.
 I’ve tried a number of different format.
-There are a couple of examples below :
+Here’s my chosen format :

 There are more references appearing where patients are recording their consultant appointments or having consultations via Skype.
 Would these audio and video files need to be kept as part of your medical record?
 Do medical professionals expect to have access to any recordings you make?